 When people talk about Orange County in Southern California, the first thing that comes to your mind is probably the famous theme park, Disneyland!

-But guess what?
-Orange County has more to offer, with tons of beautiful beaches and great trails you can explore.
+Orange County has more to offer, with tons of beautiful beaches and hiking trails you can explore.

 And what’s more, lots of them welcome dogs!